littlebeen/ASDDPM-Adaptive-Semantic-Enhanced-DDPM/README.md

 **Train**

+1. Download the RRDB pre-train model from link and put it into the right place (./models/LREncoder/) according to the guidance in this link. [https://pan.baidu.com/s/1siWepPn2pVFC3SGyk1wuJg](https://pan.baidu.com/s/1siWepPn2pVFC3SGyk1wuJg)  code：bean
-1. Change the model name and data information in the option.py
+2. Change the model name and data information in the option.py

 ```python src/main.py ```